ForNeVeR/Hammerfest/README.md

 Implementation Status
 ---------------------

+Wew are on the stage when the game is able to show the login screen.

-Currently, we are still at the exploration stage; scope of work is to be determined.
+Overall, we are still more at the exploration stage; scope of work is to be determined.

 Visit [the issue tracker][issues] if you want to know more.

 Usage
 -----